 State-Trait Anxiety Inventory (STAI)

-What are the current "state" and general "traits" of one's anxiety?
+What are people's current and general experiences of anxiety?

 • Spielberger, C. D., Gorsuch, R. L., Lushene, R. E., Vagg, P. R., & Jacobs, G. A. (1983).
 Manual for the State-Trait Anxiety Inventory (STAI).
 Palo Alto, CA: Consulting Psychologists Press.